Mitchell is a college journalist, trying out multiple platforms and seeing what sticks.

 The Clone, Joruus C'baoth, was mentally unstable, and dabbled in the dark arts.
 He was instrumental in the "Thrawn" trilogy and would make a good adversary in the new canon of "The Force Awakens."
-If anything, the events of "Outbound Flight" are worth bringing this jedi/ dark clone into the fold, as it deals with what lays beyond the galaxy far far away.
+If anything, the events of "Outbound Flight" make it worth bringing this Jedi/ dark clone into the fold, as it deals with what lays beyond the galaxy far far away.

 Notable Quote: "So at last you have come to me.
 I knew you would.
 Together we will teach the galaxy what it means to serve the Jedi."